LLONSIT-glitch/wonder/README.md

 #### 5. Prepare a base ROM
 Copy your ROM to the root of this new project directory, and rename the file of the baserom to reflect the version of ROM you are using. ex: `baserom.jp.z64`

-#### 6. Make and Build the ROM

-To start the extraction/build process, run the following command:

 ```bash
 make extract